luyadev/luya-env-dev/README.md

 4. Push branch to your fork `git push origin my-fix`.
 5. Create pull request from GitHub.

-> The disired namespace of the module or extension have to be added via psr-4 binding to the `composer.json` in the **luya-env-dev** root directory, that you can include the module in `configs/env.php` at the module section with a nicly readable class name.
-Do not forget to run `composer dump-autoload` after editing the `composer.json`file.

 # Develop your own module or extension

 1. Clone your repo into the repos folder with `./vendor/bin/luyadev repo/clone USERNAME/REPO_NAME`.